-Metro staff shall regularly monitor actual revenues and expenditures and report to Council at least quarterly on how they compare to budgeted amounts, to ensure compliance with the adopted budget.
+Metro staff shall regularly monitor actual revenues and expenditures and report to the office of the COO at least quarterly on how they compare to budgeted amounts, to ensure compliance with the adopted budget.
 Any significant changes in financial status shall be timely reported to the Council.